 Here, moving from general to specific, are five new ways by which anyone can join our community and work – whether you are an AI or ethics expert, a tech professional worker, a faith leader, a faith congregant or adherent, or somebody who just generally and reasonably believes that 4,000 years of developed wisdom ought to be in the mix around deploying such world-changing technology as AI.

-Members: Since our start, we have had one category of members: our AI experts, related professions, and ethicists, theologians, philosophers, and cultural interpreters whom we call Founding Members.
-Each Founding Member is listed on our website.
+Experts: Since our start, we have had one category of experts: our AI experts, related professions, and ethicists, theologians, philosophers, and cultural interpreters whom we call Founding Experts.
+Each Founding Expert is listed on our website.
 We have built our reputation and contributions to date on their expertise, shared knowledge, and connections, and are so very grateful for them.
-We will always recognize our historic Founding Members in a membership category with that name, but are now asking them to take on additional responsibilities and roles across the organization, alongside new participants.
-While we are no longer adding Founding Members, we have created four new Membership categories that are equally important to our long term mission:
+We will always recognize our historic Founding Experts in a membership category with that name, but are now asking them to take on additional responsibilities and roles across the organization, alongside new participants.
+While we are no longer adding Founding Experts, we have created four new Expert categories that are equally important to our long term mission:

-- Members support our work with an annual contribution of at least $50.
+- Experts support our work with an annual contribution of at least $50.

 - Friends support our work by subscribing to our Newsletter and contribute as they are able.

 Contributing Fellows are leaders of mission critical teams for Content Production, Program Production, Communications and Marketing, and Networking, and will play a critical role in shaping and defining our communications “Channel” going forward.
 We expect to launch these teams with at least two Contributing Fellows for each team (i.e., at least 8 Contributing Fellows this fall), with diversity by faith perspective to the extent possible.
 We seek experience and passion for the tasks needed, as well as the desire to build and lead a team of Contributing Experts in each task area so that we can effectively spread the work and amplify the outcome.